InonBr/pb_home_assignment/README.md

 # pb_home_assignment

+Please clone this directory and read the manual in order to run the application.

 ## Run The Service Using `docker-compose`

 1. Copy the `.env` file from the email to the base directory of the services (the `.env` file is the same for all services for simplicity).